Wibiemahardhika22/Wibiemahardhika22/README.md

 ###

 <p align="left">Hello!
 I'm Wibie Mahardhika Adi, thank you for visiting my GitHub profile.
-Currently, I am pursuing my education at Ahmad Dahlan University, Yogyakarta, majoring in Information Systems.</p>
+I am a graduate of Ahmad Dahlan University, Yogyakarta, with a degree in Information Systems.
+I'm passionate about software development and always eager to learn new technologies.</p>

 ###